FirebaseExtended/reactfire/docs/use.md

 }
 ```

-## Preloading
+## The _render-as-you-fetch_ pattern

-The [render-as-you-fetch pattern](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) encourages kicking off requests as early as possible instead of waiting until a component renders.
-ReactFire supports this behavior
+The [React docs](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) recommend kicking off reads as early as possible in order to reduce perceived load times.
+ReactFire offers a number of `preload` methods to help you do this.

 ### Preload an SDK

-Just as the SDK hooks like `useFirestore` can automatically fetch an SDK, you can call `preloadFirestore` (or `preloadAuth`, etc) to start loading an SDK without suspending.
+Call `preloadFirestore` (or `preloadAuth`, `preloadRemoteConfig`, etc) to start fetching a Firebase library in the background.
+Later, when you call `useFirestore` in a component, the `useFirestore` hook may not need to suspend if the preload has already completed.

 ### Initialize an SDK